 Gliding is a team activity, and we rely on members taking part in the ground operation to launch the gliders as well as flying.
 Most people turn up to unpack the hangar, and then fly and help out at the launchpoint until the end of the day, and then pack the hangar.
 We realise this isn’t always possible, but ask that you either help unpack the hangar at the beginning of the day, or help pack it again at the end of the day.

-There is a team of volunteers on duty each weekend day which consist of two or three instructors, a winch driver and a Launch Director.
+There is a team of volunteers on duty each weekend day which consist of two or three instructors and a winch driver.
 There is a course each weekend day of three pre-solo pilots who have an aircraft and an instructor for the day.
 As a new pilot you should book on to the course by phoning the office.
-The slots available and who is on duty can be seen on the Duty Rota which is on a link from this website.
+The slots available and who is on duty can be seen on the Duty Rota.
 If you just turn up you will most likely be able to get a flight, but the pilots booked on the course will get priority if there is restricted flying available due to poor weather.

 The day usually starts at about 9am with unpacking the hangar.
 Once all the aircraft are out of the hangar and parked safely they are fitted with batteries and parachutes, and a Daily Inspection (DI) is carried out on each aircraft.
 This is a sort of daily MOT test to check that all systems on the glider are functioning normally and it is safe to fly.